jamesshore/quixote/README.md

 `element.assert(expected, message)`

-* `expected (object)`: An object containing one or more of the above-listed properties (`top`, `right`, etc.) as keys, along with the expected value as a number or another property.
+* `expected (object)` An object containing one or more of the above-listed properties (`top`, `right`, etc.) as keys, along with the expected value as a number or another property.

-* `message (optional string)`: If an exception is thrown, this message will be included at the beginning.
+* `message (optional string)` If an exception is thrown, this message will be included at the beginning.

 Example: `element.assert({ top: 13, bottom: otherElement.top.plus(10) });`